danielbarter/personal-website-code/content/markdown/CV.md

 ## Software
 - **C++** : Good debugging skills.
 Some of my favorite libraries and tools: sqlite, pybind11, gdb, perf.
 I have some experience using OpenMP, OpenMPI and OpenCL.
 - **Python** : Comfortable with the python/C interface and core parts of the python scientific computing ecosystem: numpy, scipy, matplotlib, py-spy, memray, pydantic.
-I have some experience using Jax.
+I have some experience using Jax and pytorch.
+I am really good at using pdb.
 - **Linux** : Good understanding of Linux user space.
 Comfortable on any Linux system running bash, tmux and emacs.
 Check out my [NixOS configuration](https://github.com/danielbarter/nixos-config) which specifies all my personal machines.